Ankk4/SensorDashboad/README.md

 # SensorDashboard
 Arduino is used to measure sensor data about the environment, that data is saved to a database and finally visualized through the MEAN stack.
+Work in progress.